 Matthew Zablud (Contact Matthew)

 Matthew Zablud is a Partner at Beekeeper Group.
-He loves developing creative and cost effective strategies to help clients boost stakeholder recruitment and empower their supporters to become high quality advocacy champions.
+He loves devising creative and cost effective strategies to help clients boost stakeholder recruitment and empower their supporters to become high quality advocacy champions.

 Matthew frequently shares his experience on developing integrated advocacy communications campaigns through various public speaking engagements.
-He has appeared before audiences around the globe and will shortly commence teaching as an adjunct professor at The George Washington University where he teaches Online Political Strategy.
+He has appeared before audiences around the globe and is an adjunct professor at The George Washington University where he teaches Online Political Strategy.
 He also serves as a ‘Political Insider’ for National Journal (an Atlantic Media publication).

 Formerly a lawyer and campaign manager from Melbourne, Australia, Matthew practiced commercial litigation before becoming a political advisor to an Australian state opposition minister.
 He holds a Masters in Political Management from The George Washington University and has worked for numerous political and advocacy campaigns in the United States and internationally for over 15 years.
 Matthew served as Conference Manager for the highly successful Politics Online Conferences in Washington, D.C. and in a research role at the Institute for Politics, Democracy and the Internet.
 He also worked on the e-Campaign team at the national headquarters of the Bush-Cheney ’04 presidential campaign and coordinated on-the-ground voting legal teams for the Republican National Committee.